Glenwood Canyon closure fuels increased commerce in Rifle

 But, when it comes to the continued issues with Glenwood Canyon, Klein speculates that traffic issues could persist in Rifle well into the future.

 “I’ve heard people estimate that this will continue for the next two years, and I’ve heard four years,” Klein said.
-“So, I think we’re going to be dealing with this for quite some time.”
+“So I think we’re going to be dealing with this for quite some time.”

 Reporter Ray K. Erku can be reached at 612-423-5273 or rerku@citizentelegram.com.